spectrocloud/librarium/content/docs/06-integrations/00-kubernetes-edge.md

           oidc-username-claim: "email"
 ```

-2. Add the following `kubeadmconfig.clientConfig` section with OIDC parameters to your Kubernetes YAML file.
+2. Add the following `kubeadmconfig.clientConfig` section that contains OIDC parameters to your Kubernetes YAML file.

 ```yaml